 Most umbilical cord stumps fall off around two weeks after birth.
 It requires no special treatment other than to stay clean and dry.
 Make sure to fasten diapers and place bottoms below the stump to avoid rubbing.
 If it gets dirty wash it lightly and blow dry it dry.
-Call your provider if it becomes red, swollen, smells fowl, oozes puss, or if it bleeds.
+Call your provider if it becomes red, swollen, smells foul, oozes pus, or if it bleeds.

 Dressing the baby

 Dress your baby as if you would dress yourself plus one extra layer when they are a newborn.

 To prevent heat loss, add one extra layer or a blanket as needed.
 In addition, hats are a common way of protecting the baby from additional heat loss.
 If the baby sweats on their back and belly or have a heat rash, they are overdressed, and you should remove the extra layer

 Baby skin is extremely sensitive to detergents, perfumes, and the sun.
-Consider using dye free and fragrance-free soaps.
-Due to this sensitivity newborn cannot wear sunscreen until they are six months old.
-Keep your baby out of direct sun, wear light weight clothing, a hat, and use sunshades if needed.
+Consider using dye-free and fragrance-free soaps.
+Due to this sensitivity newborns cannot wear sunscreen until they are six months old.
+Keep your baby out of the direct sun, wear lightweight clothing, a hat, and use sunshades if needed.
 After six months, choose your sunscreen carefully and reapply per the directions.

 Babies do not need shoes.
 Socks or soft booties are sufficient if they are cold and do not affect normal foot development.